Rei-SwitchBot/faq/en-us/Others.md

 Tap Automation Logs

-A list of the history will appear
+A list of the history will appear.

-3. If you have any questions, please log in to the SwitchBot App → Profile → Help and Feedback → Feedback.

 ---